 Data were abstracted from the medical records of 600 children.
-For calculated BMI, 207 children met denominator criteria for being between 3 through 17 years of age and having a calculated BMI \geq 85th percentile, based on height and weight from the medical record.
-Among children with a calculated BMI \geq 85th percentile, 2.4 percent (n=5) of children had documentation of systolic blood pressure percentile, 2.4 percent (n=5) had documentation of diastolic blood pressure percentile, and none (n=0) had documentation of classification of blood pressure as normal or abnormal.
-Consequently, none of the children (n=0) met all three criteria.
-For recorded BMI, 91 children met the same denominator criteria for age and having a recorded BMI \geq 85th percentile, based on a BMI percentile recorded by the provider.
-Among children with a recorded BMI \geq 85th percentile, 6.6 percent (n=6) of children had documentation of systolic blood pressure percentile; 6.6 percent (n=6) had documentation of diastolic blood pressure percentile, and 3.3 percent (n=3) had documentation of classification of blood pressure as normal or abnormal.
-Overall, one child (1.1 percent) met all three criteria.
-Limitations for this measure include missing chart values for height, weight, and/or blood pressure, as well as substantial variation in how providers document/describe their assessment
+For calculated BMI, 216 children (36.0 percent) met denominator criteria as being ages 2 through 17 years and having a calculated BMI ≥85th percentile, based on height and weight from the medical record.
+Among these children, 4.6 percent (n=10) had documentation of communication of weight classification at an outpatient care visit during the measurement year.
+For recorded BMI, 91 children (15.2 percent) met the same denominator criteria for age and having a recorded BMI (based on a BMI percentile recorded by the provider) ≥85th percentile.
+Among these children, 7 children (7.7 percent) had documentation of communication of weight classification at an outpatient care visit during the measurement year.
+Limitations for this measure include missing chart values for height and/or weight, as well as substantial variation in how providers document/describe their assessment.

-This measure provides a straightforward means to assess how well basic levels of comprehensive care are being provided in regard to screening overweight and obese children for hypertension and documenting results.
-The primary information needed for this measure includes basic demographics, dates of service, BMI percentile, blood pressure readings and classifications, diagnostic codes, and procedure codes, all of which are widely available.
+This measure provides a straightforward means to assess how well basic levels of comprehensive care are being provided for children in regard to assessing weight status by informing parents of a child's weight classification.
+The primary information needed for this measure includes basic demographics, dates of services, BMI percentile, communication notes, diagnostic codes, and procedure codes, all of which are widely available.
 Continuing advances in the development and implementation of health IT may establish the feasibility of regularly implementing this measure with data supplied by electronic medical records.